djangodeployment/django-deployment-book/10-recovery2.rst

 recovery.
 Your recovery testing plan depends on the extent to which downtime is an issue.

-**If downtime is not an issue**, that is, you can find a date and time in which the system is not being used, the simplest way to test the recovery is to shutdown the server, pretend it has been entirely deleted, and follow the recovery plan in the previous section to bring up the system on a new server.
+If downtime is not an issue, that is, you can find a date and time in which the system is not being used, the simplest way to test the recovery is to shutdown the server, pretend it has been entirely deleted, and follow the recovery plan in the previous section to bring the system up on a new server.
 Keep the old server off for a week or a month or until you feel confident it really has no useful information, then delete it.

-Another case is **if you can't have much downtime**, but there are times when the system is not being written to.
-Many web apps are like this;
-you want them to always be readable by the visitors, but maybe they are not being updated off hours.
+If you can't have much downtime, maybe there are times when the system is not being written to.
+Many web apps are like this; you want them to always be readable by the visitors, but maybe they are not being updated off hours.
 In that case, notify management or the customer about what you are going to do, pick up an appropriate time, and test the recovery with the following procedure:

  1. In the DNS, verify that the TTL of $DOMAIN, www.$DOMAIN, and any other necessary record is no more than 300 seconds or 5 minutes (see